 When not being used, the batteries in your calculator have a selfdischarge rate of approximately 1 percent of available charge per day.
-After 30 days, a battery pack might have only 50 to 75 percent of its charge remaining, and the calculator might not even turn on.
-If a calculator fails to turn on, you should substitute a charged battery pack, if available, for the one in the calculator or plug into the ac adapter/ recharger.
+After 30 days, a battery pack might not turn on.
+If a calculator fails to turn on, you should substitute a charged battery pack, if available, for the one in the calculator or plug into the ac adapter/recharger.
 The discharged battery pack should be charged for at least 12 hours.